dubssieg/pancat/README.md

                         information.
     compare             Does position-based checks of segment status between graphs, following paths.
 For each path, tries to evaluate, based on position, the existence of shifts, inclusions and equivalences between graphs using the same set of coordinates. convert             (Experimental) Attempts to convert rGFA to GFA1.
 Converts rGFA files issued from minigraph to GFA1 compatible format.
 It implies to rename nodes and add P-lines if asked for.
 As the P-lines could not be precisely defined from the rGFA, and at is does not realign sequences on the graph, any ambiguous path will go through reference sequence. length              Plot distribution of nodes lengths across graph. vcfmatch            Maps variants to graph.
 Given a VCF file and a GFA graph, evaluates as a heatmap alignement score based on Levenshtein distance. reconstruct         Reconstruct linear sequences from a GFA graph.
 Given a GFA file with paths, reconstruct a linear sequence for each haplotype between two offsets. align               Verifies to which sequences are mapped each node of a GFA, and where.
-Two figures are produced : a dotgrid displaying a haplotype/segment mapping, and a alignment where segments are matched back on the linear genome.
+Two figures are produced : a dotgrid displaying a haplotype/segment mapping, and a alignment where segments are matched back on the linear genome. vcf                 (Experimental) Aims to extract variants from a GFA graph.
+Calls bubbles inside the graph and proceeds to check if node is in reference or not.
+If not, interprets it as a variant, and seeks a sequence it refers too.
+Requires PO offset (pangraphs offset) on your GFA input file.
 ```